Skip to Main Content

 Generative artificial intelligence (AI) is a relatively new technology that is developing quickly.
-Like the internet in general, these AI tools, like ChatGPT or Gemini, are neither good or bad when it comes to finding and using information.
+Like the internet in general, these AI tools, like ChatGPT, Gemini, or Copilot, are neither good or bad when it comes to finding and using information.
 Instead, they represent a new way in which we can interact with information.

 This guide's intention is to help you critically engage with generative AI tools and focuses on how they intersect with information literacy.

-Students, please first confirm with your professor that using ChatGPT or other content produced by generative artificial intelligence (AI) is acceptable before using it for any course assignments.
+Students, please first confirm with your professor that using generative AI tools or their output is acceptable before using it for any course assignments.

-When ChatGPT provides an answer to a question, it will not immediately provide a reference for where the information came from.
+When a generative AI tool provides an answer to a question, it typically will not provide a reference for where the information came from.
 This is because it is pulling predictive language from a wide variety of places, so the information usually doesn't come from a single source.
 Because of this, you typically cannot trace the response back to a single parent source or know where the information came from.

-Yes, when prompted, ChatGPT can provide references.
-However, these references may not be where the information actually came from and - more importantly - may not be for real sources.
-Despite sounding plausible, ChatGPT can easily hallucinate citations.
-This can be an issue with other generative AI tools, like Bard, as well.
+Yes, when prompted, many generative AI tools can provide references.
+Some do so without asking (like Perplexity, as mentioned above).
+However, these references may not be where the information actually came from and - more importantly - may not be real sources.
+Despite sounding plausible, generative AI tools can hallucinate citations

-For example, ChatGPT provided this citation and summary in response to a prompt about needing an academic journal article on the topic of amphetamine use and social determinants of health:
+For example, in 2023 ChatGPT provided this citation in response to a prompt asking for an example of an article on a particular topic:

 "Here's an example of a peer-reviewed journal article on amphetamine abuse and its intersections with social determinants of health: